qinshulei/cheat.el/README.md

 # cheat.el
-Provide a handy interface to cheat.
+Provide a handy emacs interface to cheat.

 cheat allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind *nix system